Ramadan

 Ramadan is the month of piety, charity and blessings.
 During Ramadan, capable Muslims are required to abstain from eating and drinking from dawn to dusk.
 Such fasting is one of the five pillars of Islam.

 Like other months, Ramadan too begins at the first sighting of the new crescent moon and lasts 29 or 30 days depending on the sighting of the next crescent.
-The UAE follows an official announcement in this regard from the moon-sighting committee in Makkah, Kingdom of Saudi Arabia as Makkah is considered the holiest city in the Islamic world.
-It is the birthplace of Prophet Mohammad (PBUH) and also the location where he had his first revelation of the Quran.
+The Islamic calendar has 354 days.
+Hence, Ramadan arrives 11 days earlier in every subsequent year of the Gregorian calendar.
+The UAE follows an official announcement in this regard from the moon-sighting committee under the UAE Council for Fatwa, in coordination with national institutions and monitoring centers in the country.

-The Ramadan traditions in the UAE start mid-Shaaban (the month preceding Ramadan).
+The Ramadan traditions in the UAE start around mid-Shaaban (the month preceding Ramadan).
 This day is known as Hagg Al-Layla.
-Emirati children dress in their best clothes and go to houses in the neighbouring areas reciting songs and poems.
+Emirati children dress in their traditional clothes and go to houses in the neighbouring areas reciting songs and poems.
 The neighbours welcome them with sweets and nuts, which is collected by children in traditional cloth bags.

 Firing the cannon (Midfa Al Iftar) is an integral part of the Islamic culture and takes place in many regions across the country.
 It can be heard around 8-10 km away.
 It signals the moment when Muslims can break their fast.
 This tradition is known to people since the rule of the late Sheikh Zayed bin Sultan Al Nahyan, the Founder President of the UAE.
 Children wait for the sound of the big bang.
 To them, Iftar cannon is the most fun thing that happens during this month, apart from the sweets and other special meals and activities arranged for them.
 Members of the UAE military carry out this tradition with appropriate safety precautions.

-In addition to the regular 5 daily prayers, Muslim men and women perform Tarawih prayers daily after Isha prayers in mid-evening.
-During the last ten days, many devoted Muslims spend the whole day in mosques, praying and reciting the Quran, in anticipation of the Laylat Al Qadr, the night of the first revelation of the Quran.
+In addition to the regular 5 daily prayers, Muslim men and women perform Tarawih prayers daily after the Isha prayers in mid-evening.
+During the last ten days, many devoted Muslims spend the whole day in mosques, praying and reciting the Quran, in anticipation of the Laylat Al Qadar, the night of the first revelation of the Quran.
 Reciting different chapters each day from the Quran is appreciated throughout the month of Ramadan.
 Observing Ramadan provides a spiritual experience.
 It is the time for Muslims to practice self-discipline, sacrifice and empathy for the less fortunate.
 It encourages generosity and charity.

 The UAE hosts many interesting events to celebrate the holy month of Ramadan and the spirit of togetherness, charity and family cohesion that it brings along.
-Look for various social and cultural events during Ramadan in Abu Dhabi and Dubai.
-Find out more in the events section.

 Social and religious events

-General Authority of Islamic Affairs and Endowments and other Islamic entities in each emirate conduct a number of religious lectures and sermons at various mosques across the country.
+General Authority of Islamic Affairs,Endowments & Zakat and other Islamic entities in each emirate conduct a number of religious lectures and sermons at various mosques across the country.
 Many world-renowned Islamic scholars are invited to enrich this spiritual month.
+You can follow the Authority on its official accounts on Instagram and X.

 Charitable activities